dr-jts/crunchyblog/pg-svg/index.md

 ![](us-highpt.svg)

-The full SQL query is here.
+The SQL query to generate the map is [here](https://github.com/dr-jts/pg_svg/blob/master/demo/map/us-highpt-svg.sql).
 It can be downloaded and run using `psql`:
 ```
 psql -A -t -o us-highpt.svg  < us-highpt-svg.sql
 ```